Skip to main content

 Special Cases

 This confuses many foreigners.
-Girocard is Germany's domestic debit card system — it works at almost every German store but doesn't work internationally or online.
+Girocard is Germany's domestic debit card system.
+It works at almost every German store but does not work internationally or online.
 Mastercard/Visa debit works everywhere internationally and online, but a few older German payment terminals only accept Girocard.

 • N26, bunq: Mastercard debit only (no Girocard)

-• DKB, ING: Girocard + Visa debit (best of both worlds)
+• DKB, ING: Girocard plus Visa debit (covers everything)

-1. Get a credit card — Building credit history in Germany starts with a credit card.
-Compare free credit cards for foreigners — several options have zero annual fees.
+1. Get a credit card.
+Building credit history in Germany starts here.
+Several options have zero annual fees and work well for foreigners.
+Compare free credit cards for foreigners.

-3. Need a loan? — You can compare small loan offers from 20+ German banks — even as a foreigner.
+4. Need a loan?
+You can compare small loan offers from 20+ German banks, even as a foreigner.
 For larger amounts, check instant loan options for foreigners.

 Frequently Asked Questions